xcp-ng/xcp-ng-org/docs/vms/vms.md

 Before starting the VM:
 * Check the value of "Windows Update tools" in the Advanced tab of your VM in Xen Orchestra.
 Must be off.

 If you already started the VM with the option on, then the Citrix drivers have been installed automatically.
-Restart from scratch or see below how to remove them.
+Restart from scratch or go to Fully removing Xen PV drivers with XenClean](#fully-removing-xen-pv-drivers-with-xenclean).

 Tip: you can also check the value of the parameter from the command line.
 ```